salonimeshram13/TradingView-Web-Scraper/README.md

 # TradingView-Web-Scraper

 ## Overview:
-The goal of this project was to develop an automated web scraping solution for extracting stock data from [TradingView.com](https://in.tradingview.com/), a popular financial website known for its comprehensive stock market information.
+The goal of this project was to develop an automated web scraping solution for extracting stock data tables from [TradingView.com](https://in.tradingview.com/), a popular financial website known for its comprehensive stock market information.
 The project involved the creation of a specialized scraping bot that could efficiently gather up-to-date stock data, including price, volume, technical indicators, and other relevant information.

 ## Components:
 - #### Scraping Bot Development: